-The Proton PC-1 is a 6502 based computer in a keyboard case.
+The Proton PC-1, PC-2 and PC-3 are 6502 based computer in a keyboard case.
 Produced by the Dutch electronics firm Post Electronics, later known for the Ultiboard software.

 Targeted at students an hobbyists.